samualtnorman/lib/README.md

 # Samual's Library

-A collection of common utilities I need
+A collection of common utilities I need.